Sharaj00/sharaj-source-stuff-s/README.md

 # sharaj source stuff's

-a set of AI-generated scripts for working with Source Engine models in Blender
+a set of vibe-coded scripts for working with Source Engine models in Blender

 ## Features